 With this visual in mind, let’s think about what this means when transferring just one of these books to your new tablet.
 This is where we say goodbye to Bytes and focus on the bit.
 Internet speed is measured in bits.
 We measure it in bits because data is sent as a 1 or a 0.
 The internet doesn’t care if you have a whole character or not, it’ll let the computer figure out what’s what.
 So, most times you’ve downloaded a file only to attempt opening it and receive the error: “the file is corrupt,” it is likely that your internet connection was interrupted before all the bits were downloaded.

 I’ll save you the pain of calculating data transfer rates and skip to the point.
 Using our previous example of The Hobbit, if you buy a tablet from, say… Verizon, that has a 1 Mb per second internet connection, it will take you approximately 5 seconds to download 1 copy of The Hobbit.
 So, how many seconds will it take you to download your 10 favorite books to your new tablet?

-To make a long story short, or as we say in the world of public speaking: “In Conclusion,” we measure storage in Bytes because a Byte represents an entire character.
+To make a long story short, or as we say in the world of formal communication: “In Conclusion,” we measure storage in Bytes because a Byte represents an entire character.
 It takes eight bits to make one Byte.
 We measure internet speed in bits because we only transmit the 1’s and 0’s and let the computer figure out what is what.
 We abbreviate bit with a lower-case b and Byte with an upper-case B so we know that we are talking about different things.
 And finally, we use Kilo, Mega, Giga, Tera, and other like terms to denote multiples of each so we are not stuck saying really, really long numbers.